Update of Long-Term Economic and Fiscal Projections 2018

 In this context, under baseline assumptions for labour force participation and productivity, the increase in the pace of population aging will have a negative impact on economic growth over the coming decades (Chart 3).

 The age-related deceleration in economic growth in Canada will take place amidst other powerful, slow-moving global forces.
 As in Canada, the world population is aging and productivity growth has slowed across OECD countries.
-These structural forces are paving the way to slower global growth for the next number of years.
+These structural forces are setting the stage for slower global growth over the next number of years.

 Public Finance Impacts

-Starting from the medium-term forecast, and assuming key current policy parameters remain the same, the federal budgetary balance-to-GDP ratio is expected to slightly deteriorate during the 2020s as population aging pressures increase.
-With the subsequent easing of these pressures, the budgetary balance-to-GDP ratio is projected to significantly improve to reach a surplus representing 1 per cent of GDP by the end of the projection horizon (Chart 4).
-This projected budgetary balance path means that the debt-to-GDP ratio is still projected to continue to be on a downward track over the whole projection horizon.
-These updated long-term fiscal projections are improved compared to those presented in December of last year, mostly due to the better medium-term outlook for the budgetary balance.
+Using the 2018 Fall Economic Statement as the starting point, and assuming key current policy parameters remain the same, the federal budgetary balance-to-GDP ratio is expected to decline somewhat during the late 2020s as population aging pressures increase.
+With the subsequent easing of these pressures, the budgetary balance-to-GDP ratio is projected to significantly improve to reach a surplus of 1.2 per cent of GDP by the end of the projection horizon (Chart 5).
+This projected budgetary balance path means that the debt-to-GDP ratio remains on a downward track over the whole projection horizon.
+These updated long-term fiscal projections represent a slight improvement over those presented in December of last year.

 However, there are both upside and downside alternative scenarios around the baseline projection.
-In particular, in part because the impact of future government action is not accounted for, there is significant uncertainty regarding future economic growth and, therefore, the path of nominal GDP (the broadest measure of the tax base).
+In particular, there is significant uncertainty regarding future economic growth and, therefore, the path of nominal GDP.
 Changes in economic growth assumptions over the medium term can have large impacts on the budgetary balance and debt-to-GDP profile over an extended projection horizon.

-It is therefore imperative to continue to grow the economy by investing in the middle class and in the skills and technology that will make Canada more productive, competitive and fair.
-While no single initiative can guarantee sustainable growth in our prosperity, the potential payoff from acting now in a broad range of policy areas is very large, as measures tend to reinforce themselves over time.
-In particular, improving the economic participation of groups traditionally under-represented in the labour market, including women, Indigenous peoples, older workers, newcomers and persons with disabilities, is key to Canada’s long-term fiscal and economic performance.
-It is also important to ensure that women have the same opportunities as men in the economy.
+It is therefore imperative to continue to grow the economy by investing in people—giving them the skills they need to succeed, and equipping them with the technology and innovations that will help to make Canada more productive and competitive.
+While no single initiative can guarantee sustainable growth in our prosperity, the potential payoff from acting now in a broad range of policy areas is substantial, as measures tend to reinforce themselves over time.

 Methodology and Key Assumptions